jlelong/LaTeX-Workshop-wiki/FAQ.md

 [Visual Studio Live Share](https://marketplace.visualstudio.com/items?itemName=ms-vsliveshare.vsliveshare) is not supported.

-## The extension freezes when used with a network drive
+## File watcher does not work when used with OneDrive or a network drive

-When your files are located inside a network drive such as `OneDrive`, you have to set [`latex-workshop.latex.watch.usePolling`](multi-file-projects#latex-workshoplatexwatchusePolling) to `true`.
+When your files are located inside `OneDrive` or a network drive, you have to set [`latex-workshop.latex.watch.usePolling`](multi-file-projects#latex-workshoplatexwatchusePolling) to `true`.

 ## The directory ~/node_modules/ may cause errors